TrueFiEng/useDApp/docs/source/getting-started.rst

 Connecting to a network
 -----------------------

-First thing you need to do is set up **DAppProvider** with optional config and wrap your whole App in it.
+The first thing you need to do is set up **DAppProvider** with optional config and wrap your whole App in it.
 You can read about config :ref:`here<config>`

 .. code-block:: jsx